markusstocker/LaTeX101/README.md

 ### Hands-on III

-In this third hands-on, we will look at creating slides and a poster for our manuscript.
+In this third hands-on, we look at creating slides and a poster for our manuscript.

 There exist several document classes for creating slides.
 Here we will use `beamer`.
 The `.tex` file for the slides used to present our manuscript at a conference will thus begin with